lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 **memoryLimit**, optional
     The memory threshold, in MB, to control the memory scaling.

-    Jobs which memory requirements exceed this threshold will be removed from the job queue even if maximal number of retires (defined by ``numberOfRetries``) has not been reached yet.
+    Jobs whose memory requirements exceed this threshold will be removed from the job queue even if maximal number of retires (defined by ``numberOfRetries``) has not been reached yet.